thething252/RealVolumetrics/README.md

 - Blackrack for the volunetric clouds mod
 - BananaMan for the initial configs
-- Creators of RSSVE for textures
+- Creators of RSSVE for textures and more